 Congenital cataract has the potential to lead to blindness and irreversible damage to the visual system if not addressed within 6-8 weeks of birth.
 Cataracts in new-borns are rare and affect 3-4 per 100,000 children in the UK.
 It accounts for 5% to 20% of blindness in children worldwide.

 A developmental cataract

 A developmental cataract starts at a young age and can progress to become visually significant enough to require surgery.
 Any cataract or lens opacity that is present in a child less than 12 years of age could lead to permanent loss of visual potential in the affected eyes unless treated.
 Sometimes, we use occlusion therapy by patching the unaffected eye to sufficiently stimulate the eye affected by cataract.
 Surgery ultimately becomes necessary.

 A secondary cataract

 A secondary cataract develops at any age and is usually the consequence of a disease, irradiation or medications.
 Glaucoma and diabetes are known conditions that contribute to cataract development.
-Steroids are one of the medicines that are known to cause cataracts, mainly posterior subcapsular cataracts (a type of cataract where the opacity lies along the back surface of the lens).
-Diabetes control can slow down the progression of cataract, but unfortunately, we cannot reverse cataract development.
+Steroids are one of the medicines that are known to cause a cataract, mainly posterior subcapsular cataracts (a type of cataract where the opacity lies along the back surface of the lens).
+Diabetes control can slow down the progression of cataract, but we cannot reverse cataract development.
 At this stage, surgery becomes the only option.